 A directed study is an investigation under faculty supervision beyond the scope of existing courses.
-Directed study courses are numbered as 596 or 696.
+Directed study courses are numbered as 596, 696 or 796.
 The three-letter course prefix reflects the field of study of the course.

-A directed study proposal must be accompanied by a syllabus that provides a description and clearly specified outcomes.
+A directed study application must be accompanied by a syllabus following the formal syllabus format used by the College/School and providing a description and clearly specified outcomes.